Q for Quants

 Building a Rack

-• The mq column indicates a valid market quote
+column indicates a valid market quote - The

-• The time column only has resolution down to the second
+column only has resolution down to the second - The

-• We first create a ‘rack’ which includes every distinct expiry and seq along with the associated time.
+- We first create a ‘rack’ which includes every distinct

 q)quote:select distinct expiry,seq,time from t where not null mq, not null side